 Basically, your goal is to put a creative brief together, and here are some items that your brief should include:

 - A catchy app name to differentiate your application from those of competitors.

-- An elevator pitch about your app to spark and retain both user and investor interest.
+- An elevator pitch to present the problem and how your app solves it while retaining both user and investor interest.